Organizing hospitality festivities

-A catering establishment may organize a festivity several times a year.
+A hospitality company may organize a festivity several times a year.
 You report the festivity to the municipality.
 If you also want to stay open longer, ask permission from the municipality.

 This can be a sports activity or an activity with music.
 For example, consider live music in a bar.